LezWatch/LezWatch/_writing/shows.md

 ### Show Quality Details

-I'm picking on Lost Girl a lot, but here again it's an amazingly high quality show, with both makeup and acting.
+I'm picking on _Lost Girl_ a lot, but here again it's an amazingly high quality show, with both makeup and acting.

 ### Screen Time Rating

-A 1 means Friends, where we get an episode or two a season.
-A 5 means The L World.
-0 means 'they mentioned queers..'
+A 1 means _Friends_, where we get an episode or two a season.
+A 5 means _The L Word_ or _Take My Wife_.
+0 means 'they mentioned queers...' which normally we wouldn't even bother, but sometimes it matters.

 ### Screen Time Details

-The L Word gets the highest rating ever for a reason.
+The _L Word_ gets the highest rating ever for a reason.
 Explain that here.
-For Friends it needed reminding that the show was not about the lesbians, and they were only there for the 'backup' of Ross etc.
+For _Friends_ it needed reminding that the show was not about the lesbians, and they were only there for the 'backup' of Ross etc.

 ## Plot and Relationship Details